 Whales & Responsible Tourism

 As a way of showing how important the cetaceans and other inhabitants of this bay area are to the economy here, Bahia Ballena has declared the month of September as the month of the whales in Costa Rica.
-During this time there is a celebration called Festival of Whales, which invites the locals to learn about whales in order to generate greater awareness in the conservation of these species.
-During the festival, tours are given at a reduced cost for locals and activities are provided that give information about our marine and terrestrial resources. ( The festival will be celebrated again in 2022)
+During this time there is a celebration called Festival of Whales, which invites the locals and foreings to learn about whales in order to generate greater awareness in the conservation of these species.
+During the festival, tours are given at a reduced cost for locals and activities are provided that give information about our marine and terrestrial resources. ( NOTE ; The Whale festival has been posponed since 2020 due to COVID 19 but it will be celebrated again in 2023)

 Bahia Ballena was a fishing village in the 70’s, 80’s and part of the 90’s.
 At the end of the 90’s the fishermen decided to start offering boat rides to beach goers showing them the island and the coastline while observing dolphins and whales.
 In the beginning of 2000, the Costa Rican government began supporting the locals who were offering those tours by providing the necessary training to do the excursions in a responsible way, training the captains and guides to make the tours more formal.